-Get your backpack ready; it’s that time of year again!
-We’ve got you covered if you’re looking for back to school ideas for churches.
+Get your backpack ready; it’s back to school season again!
+We’ve got you covered if you’re looking for back to school church ideas.

 Churches must prepare for an influx of new students and families in the fall.
 Back to school season is an excellent time for your church to connect with members who have attended sporadically over the summer.
 It’s also an opportunity to reach out and build community relationships.